Honor Judith Rosenbaum's leadership on her 10th anniversary as JWA’s CEO by making a donation!

 In Brief

 Rabbi Elyse Goldstein was one of the first women rabbis in Canada.
 Throughout her career, she has broken down barriers by founding inclusive communities for learning and prayer.
 As a student, she served at Beth Or, a synagogue for the deaf in the New York City area, and she remains committed to Jewish education for the deaf.
 After her ordination in 1983, she served as a rabbi for two different congregations.
 Starting in 1991, Goldstein headed Kolel: The Adult Centre for Liberal Jewish Learning in Toronto.
 Goldstein also has an impressive list of publications and awards, including the Canadian National Jewish Book Award.
-She serves as the rabbi of the inclusive City Shul in Toronto, which she founded.
+She served as the rabbi of the inclusive City Shul in Toronto, which she founded, until her retirement in 2024.

 Family, Education, and Early Career